katharinpeter/katharinpeter.github.io/_posts/2016-07-22-example-presentation.md

 <section data-markdown>
 ## HTML or Markdown
-Reveal.js works with either.
+Reveal.js works with either, yo.
 Use whatever you are more comfortable with.

 </section>